TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: BuiltinImporter

     An :term:`importer` for built-in modules.
 All known built-in modules are listed in :data:`sys.builtin_module_names`.
-This class implements the :class:`importlib.abc.MetaPathFinder` and
+This kundi implements the :class:`importlib.abc.MetaPathFinder` and
     :class:`importlib.abc.InspectLoader` ABCs.

-    Only class methods are defined by this class to alleviate the need for instantiation.
+    Only kundi methods are defined by this kundi to alleviate the need for instantiation.

     .. versionchanged:: 3.5